 It would be natural to assume that the man in the sculpture is the boy’s father but that is not necessarily so.
 In Cree culture, uncles and aunts were regarded as equal to a child’s parents in terms of stature, authority, and responsibility.
 It wasn’t unusual for a young boy to receive most or all of his instruction in life skills from his uncle rather than his father; in fact, the Cree words for those individuals are remarkably similar.
 ‘Father’ is ohtawiy; ‘uncle’ is ohcawis which translates to “little father.”
-Thus, the male in the Cybis piece could just as easily be the boy’s uncle (but not if he is supposed to be Tskakapesh, who was an orphan foundling).
+Thus, the male in the Cybis piece could just as easily be the boy’s uncle.

-Let’s take a closer look at the iterations of the ‘Magic Boy.’
+Let’s take a closer look at the three iterations of the ‘Magic Boy.’

 Initial Cybis Prototype (1970)

 Despite my calling this a prototype, this may not be the exact design that Helen Granger Young delivered to Cybis; it was standard procedure for a freelancer’s work to be tweaked, adjusted, or otherwise ‘cleaned up’ before the production version was finalized.

 This is the only example in which the bow is actually being held by either of the figures.
 It is cradled in the man’s left hand while the boy’s arms are in the position one would assume is associated with drawing back the (invisible!) bow-string.
 Both of the boy’s hands are in a grasping or semi-fisted position.
 Notice that this is the only bow that appears on the piece.